-- 1.1 Undergraduate psychology and education modules are designed on the assumption that all students will attend all scheduled sessions of the module.
+Undergraduate psychology modules are designed on the assumption that all students will attend all scheduled sessions of the module.
 Modules develop and assess skills which often can only be exercised in group settings, through attendance at timetabled sessions.
 Ethical considerations for research methods modules, and training considerations for modules pertinent to the adoption of professional roles, also require regular personal oversight of student activity by staff members.
-Such oversight can only be accomplished in a face-to-face situation. - 1.2 Accordingly the University lays the expectation on every student of full attendance at every timetabled session within a module.
+Such oversight can only be accomplished in a face-to-face situation.

+Accordingly the School lays the expectation on every student of full attendance at every timetabled session within a module.
 Where active student contribution to a group activity is an explicitly designed component of the session (as is the case in all seminars, laboratory classes, and workshops) then attendance is a formal requirement.
-The School reserves the right to monitor attendance at any timetabled (and/or formally pre-arranged) session of any module without prior notice. - 1.3 Failure to attend compulsory classes across the entire academic year without good cause will result in a graded series of academic warnings to students.
+The School reserves the right to monitor attendance at any timetabled (and/or formally pre-arranged) session of any module without prior notice.

+Failure to attend compulsory classes across the entire academic year without good cause will result in a graded series of academic warnings to students.
 Subsequent absence without good cause may result in the issuing of formal warnings from the programme director.
 Further absence may result in a formal University warning in accordance with Regulations.
 Failure to comply may result in the student being withdrawn from the University.